hpc2n/intro-linux/docs/modify.md

     **Questions**

     - How do create and remove files and directories?
     - How do I copy/rename files and directories?
+(You will see why these two operations are mentioned together.)

     **Learning objectives**